ordina-jworks/ordina-jworks.github.io/_posts/2016-10-26-Reactive-Programming-Spring-Reactor.md

 <a name="getting-started" />

 # Getting Started
-Read some interesting blog posts on [spring.io](https://spring.io/)
+First start with reading some interesting blog posts on [spring.io](https://spring.io/) which will allow you to make your hands dirty and start playing with Reactor.

 - [reactive-programming-part-I](https://spring.io/blog/2016/06/07/notes-on-reactive-programming-part-i-the-reactive-landscape)